Men's basketball: UNT prepares for yet another challenge at Dayton

 The Flyers are just as good offensively behind Obi Toppin.
 The sophomore forward is averaging 21.1 points and 8.2 rebounds per game.
 He’s shooting 40.7% from 3-point range.

 McCasland has sensed that UNT is responding well to facing a series of talented and highly rated teams.
-The Mean Green (4-6) have been under .500 ever since losing three straight following a season-opening win over Oklahoma Christian but haven't lost confidence.
+The Mean Green (4-6) have been under .500 ever since losing three straight following a season-opening win over Oklahoma Christian, but they haven’t lost confidence.

 The Mean Green are confident that facing a tough schedule will benefit them later in the season, particularly in Conference USA play.
 UNT has just three games remaining before it opens league play with a tough trip to Western Kentucky and Marshall early next year.